rackerlabs/technical-blog/_posts/2016-09-09-Calculating-the-growth-of-Sitecores-collection-database.md

 500,000 page views per month = (500000 * 4kb + 500000 * .2kb = 2,100,000kb or 2.1 GB per month
 1,000,000 page views per month = 4,200,000kb or 4.2 GB per month

-As I’ve stated the actual database growth will vary based on user habits and any data capture customizations but with this estimation you can provision enough storage to accommodate initial growth while measuring more accurate site traffic and database growth for future estimation.
+I’ve stated, the actual database growth varies based on user habits and any data capture customizations, but, with this estimation, you can provision enough storage to accommodate initial growth, while measuring more accurate site traffic and database growth for future estimation.